MatzeOGH/Vis2/README.md

 ```

 Now make the **Vis2**-Project the startup project and you should be good to go.
 > **INFO**: The first (ever) build-process usually gets stuck during the resolve of some NuGet-package.
-If this happens to you just cancel the build and restart the process.
+If this happens just cancel the build and restart the process.